-- Properties not located in an Ida-Eligible Parish.
-See §9, Definitions. - Properties not allowed LIHTCs, pursuant to Section 42(h)(4) of the Code. - Properties deemed non-feasible or non-viable by the LHC, based on its underwriting review. - Properties failing to submit a complete and fully responsive application for award of funding, or to respond to questions and concerns put forth by the LHC by the deadline imposed by the LHC for such responses when submitting an inquiry to the applicant. - Properties failing to submit timely and proper fees, when and as required.
-See §8.1, Application Fees. - Lease to Own Properties; because of the structure of the CDBG-DR Gap Financing Mortgage, lease-to-own (Year 16) properties will not be permitted. - Properties which fail to achieve a minimum forty (40) point score against the scoring criteria established in the LHC 2024 QAP.
+- Properties not located in an Ida-Eligible Parish or a Laura-Delta Eligible Parish.
+See §9, Definitions. - Properties not allowed LIHTCs. - Properties deemed non-feasible or non-viable by the LHC, based on its underwriting review. - Properties failing to submit a complete and fully responsive application for award of funding, or to respond to questions and concerns put forth by the LHC by the deadline imposed by the LHC for such responses when submitting an inquiry to the applicant. - Properties failing to submit timely and proper fees, when and as required.
+See §8.1, Application Fees. - Lease to Own Properties; because of the structure of the CDBG-DR Gap Financing Mortgage, lease-to-own (Year 16) properties will not be permitted. - Applications for CDBG-DR in conjunction with a request for an allocation of 4% LIHTCs which fail to achieve a minimum forty (40) point score against the scoring criteria established in the LHC 2024 QAP.
 See §6.1.